Find large files Linux

-In this tutorial, How to Find large files Linux.
+How to find large files Linux

 The find command line can use to search any files inside a Linux Filesystem.